apache/incubator-devlake-website/docs/Plugins/bamboo.md

 - What is the deployment frequency of your team?
 - How long does it take for your codes to get deployed?

+## Supported Versions

+Will be available for Bamboo v6.8.1+.
+Check [this doc](https://devlake.apache.org/docs/Overview/SupportedDataSources#data-sources-and-data-plugins) for more details.

 ## Entities

 Check out the [Bamboo entities](/Overview/SupportedDataSources.md#data-collection-scope-by-each-plugin) collected by this plugin.